alvivar/bite/README.md

 # Bite

 Minimal Key-Value Store.
-Sockets waiting for messages to GET and SET values.
+A socket waiting for messages to GET and SET values.

 ## How to use